dvb2017/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

-# Module 1 Final Project
+# Movie Reviews and Box Office Success

 This README.md file will serve as the main source of information for the repository.
 All of the necessary information will be presented in outline format below.